 To the pan with the bread and sausage, add in 1 diced honeycrisp apple and 1 diced granny smith, 3/4 cup dried cranberries, 1/4 cup minced fresh and the sautéed onions and celery.

 With your spatula, toss well to combine.

-Lastly, pour 2 cups turkey stock and 1/4 cup melted salted butter over top.
+Lastly, pour 2 to 3 cups turkey stock (0r more if needed) and 1/4 cup melted salted butter over top.
 Season with a few pinches kosher salt, toss to combine and spread out evenly.

 Bake uncovered on the middle rack of your 350° oven for 40 minutes, rotating the pan halfway through baking.
 If using to stuff a turkey, allow the stuffing to cool completely beforehand.

 I prefer my stuffing baked outside of the bird, because the top layer gets crispy and while underneath is tender and moist.
 But again, I’m not picky.

 Transfer the stuffing to a large serving bowl and sprinkle with a little fresh minced parsley and freshly ground black pepper.

 This stuffing has it all.
 Sweetness from the apples, while the cranberries add a burst of tartness and the bread and sausage give it balance.